Harshvardhan-Asnade/C--CPP-Programming-DSA-Que/README.md

 ---

-Now the image stays included!
-Let me know if you'd like to add or tweak anything further.
+This layout should display the image on the left side, with the text aligned to the right.
+Let me know if this works for you or if you'd like any further adjustments!